 - Make sure to coat the ends of your hair.

-Note: This is only helpful if you can look to deeply moisturise and not to control hair fall or increase hair growth.
+Note: It is important to note that there can be a few side effects of applying egg on hair.
+Hence, this is only helpful if you can look to deeply moisturise and not to control hair fall or increase hair growth.
 If you are looking to improve hair growth with eggs, here’s what you can do.
 Consume 2 eggs a day which is ideal for a healthy breakfast, since the absorption of nutrients is better when eaten than when applied for hair growth.
 It nourishes the hair roots by providing all the essential nutrients, especially biotin thereby strengthening the hair roots.

 Is Consuming Curd Or Egg Enough For Hair Growth?